-For example, Dr. Clara Cheng’s Feed the Deed project is a collaborative research activity in which her entire class of Social Psychology students promote prosocial action as part of a class project.
+For example, Dr. Clara Cheng’s “Feed the Deed” project is a collaborative research activity in which her entire class of Social Psychology students promote prosocial action as part of a class project.
 Service-learning and Contemplation and Action courses are also distinctive at Carlow for their full-class, collaborative projects that involve both faculty and students.
-Past examples include website-design projects for nonprofit institutions as well as initiatives for nutrition awareness in the Oakland community.
+Past examples include website-design projects for non-profit institutions as well as initiatives for nutrition awareness in the Oakland community.
 Similarly, Dr. Sandi DiMola’s public policy courses connect research with real community need by partnering with YWCA of Greater Pittsburgh, designing training modules to encourage women to take on appointed roles as board and commission members.

-Carlow University’s First Year Seminar (FYS) orients students to the university community and builds a foundation for their academic success.
+Carlow University’s First-Year Seminar (FYS) orients students to the university community and builds a foundation for their academic success.
 Within a small group setting, FYS connects students with Carlow’s history and mission, familiarizing them with key support services and departments.
 Most importantly, FYS connects students with other students and with faculty.
-Students explore their new university together—and delve further into their own academic and professional goals.
-Students also take either College Writing and Research or Presentations and Argumentation with the same group of FYS classmates.
+Students explore their new university side-by-side and delve further into their own academic and professional goals.
+Students also take either “College Writing and Research” or “Presentations and Argumentation” with the same group of FYS classmates.